Healthdirect Free Australian health advice you can count on.

 • Relievers are used when necessary to relieve symptoms.

-Most are taken using inhalers or "puffers".
+Most asthma medicines are taken using inhalers (also known as ‘puffers’).
 Other asthma medicines come in the form of a dry powder or fine spray that is only released when you breathe in.
-Sometimes, medicine can be breathed in as a vapour through a nebuliser.
-Some asthma medications are in tablet form, including prednisone, which is usually only used to treat severe asthma flare-ups.

-People with asthma should also have a written asthma action plan to help them recognise worsening symptoms and know how to respond.
+People with asthma should have a written asthma action plan to help them recognise worsening symptoms and know how to respond.

 How do asthma relievers work?